· course-lesson · 12 min read

 You should see a new /generated folder - as this is generated code, we should never update it manually - see it as a library, even if it’s in the repository.
 This is the “client” code as in code that allows you to interact with the database using JavaScript.

-We’re going to test it using a simple db.js file:
+We’re going to test it using a simple db-read.js file to ensure our prisma client has been properly generated.

 const prisma = new PrismaClient();